 Where an organisation offers annual membership and allows members to defer subscription payment for an additional charge over and above the subscription, the charge is consideration for the exempt grant of credit.

 5.10 How to apportion subscriptions

 There are no specific rules for making an apportionment.
-Notice 700 The VAT Guide gives general guidance and examples on how to apportion output VAT.
+VAT guide (VAT Notice 700) gives general guidance and examples on how to apportion output VAT.

 5.11 Subscriptions which include a donation

 Provided you satisfy the terms of paragraph 5.3 and correctly calculate the value of any standard-rated, zero-rated and exempt supplies, you can treat the balance of the subscription as a donation and outside the scope of VAT.